Difference Between IAM User and IAM Role: Which One Should Your EC2 Use?

 TermDefinition

-Instance ProfileA container that holds exactly one IAM Role and is the mechanism by which an EC2 instance assumes that role.
+Instance ProfileA container object that associates exactly one IAM Role with an EC2 instance, enabling IMDS credential delivery.

-STS (Security Token Service)The AWS service that issues short-lived, temporary security credentials for assumed roles or federated identities.
+STS (Security Token Service)The AWS service that issues short-lived, scoped credentials when a role is assumed.

 Comments